Esri/public-transit-tools/transit-network-analysis-tools-arcmap/UsersGuide.md

 ## Software requirements
 * ArcMap 10.2 or higher or ArcGIS Pro 2.4 or higher.
 A Desktop Basic license is sufficient.
+  * Note: If you're using ArcGIS Pro, you should use the newer, faster version of this tool, which is available [here](https://github.com/Esri/public-transit-tools/blob/master/transit-network-analysis-tools).
 * Network Analyst extension.

 ## Data requirements